 If you’re dealing with a chronic musculoskeletal problem, such as a partially torn ligament, tendon, arthritis, or joint impingement, you might have been told that your only treatment options involve medication or invasive surgery.
-At Valley Sports Physicians, we’re all about offering treatments that provide long-term relief in the gentlest way possible, and this includes orthobiologic injections.
+At Valley Sports Physicians & Orthopedic Medicine, we’re all about offering treatments that provide long-term relief in the gentlest way possible, and this includes orthobiologic injections.
 Rather than relying on pharmaceuticals or incisions, we can use substances derived from the human body that have been shown to speed up healing without causing any nasty side effects.
 Learn more about all of options, incuding prolotherapy and other orthobiologic injections in Glastonbury, CT.

 "Orthobiologics" is the combination of biology and biochemistry in the development of materials and substances to aid in bone and soft tissue healing.
 The most common examples of orthobiologic agents are stem cells and PRP (platelet-rich plasma).
 However, a number of exciting new orthobiologics products have--and continue to--emerge in the market.
 The most common include: